 saledate DATE NOT NULL,

-saledate_int INT, -- Defined as a regular column
+saledate_int INT, -- a normal column

 quantity INT,